-(17.4) a. motion of the ego across the tempo- \rightarrow awareness of the 'pasral landscape sage' of time b. locations → events (and moments of time which correlate with events)

-c. distance between events \rightarrow magnitude of duration
+(17.4) a. motion of the ego across the tempo- $\rightarrow$ awareness of the 'pasral landscape sage' of time b. locations → events (and moments of time which correlate with events) c. distance between events → magnitude of duration f. the landscape in the proximal vicin- $\rightarrow$ present ity of the ego g. ego approaching a location